Expendable: Plot summary

 The planet reveals itself to be amazingly Earth-like—so much so that it is clearly not natural, but a result of terraforming and genetic modification.
 Festina quickly meets one of the inhabitants of the planet—"A nude woman made of glass...like an Art Deco figurine."
 Their meeting does not go as the Explorer corps intends for first-contact situations.
 Eventually, though, the two establish contact; the glass woman introduces herself: "My name is Oar.
 An oar is an implement used to propel boats."
 She has learned English from the previous Explorers who came to the planet.
 A product of sophisticated genetic engineering, she is human, but flawlessly beautiful and possessing enhanced strength and intelligence; yet she has the emotional maturity of a spoiled child.
 Through Oar, Festina gains contact with the dying subsurface civilization that lingers on Melaquin, begins to unravel the mysteries of the planet, and pursues the trail of the Explorers who came before her.

 Now "friends", Festina and Oar set off in search of the other Explorers and the truth behind Admiral Chee and the high council's involvement with Melaquin.
 The two find the Explorers building a spaceship; if the Explorers can get to interstellar space and send a distress call, the rules of the League may mandate that they be rescued and returned to society—if the Fleet does not stop them first.
 In due course Festina meets an old flame (a cross between a schoolgirl crush and the love of her life), who reveals himself to be a profound danger instead of a welcome ally.
 Oar sacrifices herself for her friend, and Festina manages to return to the Fleet and the Technocracy in a way she could never have anticipated.

+Reception

+Publishers Weekly called it "impressive", with "an intriguing premise", and lauded the "fully realized characters and situations, convincing science and entertaining style".

+James Nicoll found Festina to be "an engaging protagonist", and noted that "large portions of [the text] are very funny".

+John Clute was considerably harsher, labeling the rationale for the Explorer Corps as "perhaps the dumbest sociobiological explanation of any human activity [italics in original] I have ever encountered in a novel", and stating that although it is "not a very good book", Gardner's prose was too skillful to bore the reader into giving up before reaching the end.

+Expendable was ranked second in the 1998 Locus Award for Best First Novel.